California State University, Monterey Bay: Faculty

-In the fall of 2020, of 482 teaching faculty, 262 held doctorates or another terminal degree, and 96 were members of minority groups.
+In the fall of 2020, of 489 teaching faculty, 246 held doctorates or another terminal degree, and 150 were members of minority groups.
 The faculty includes an American Book Award winner and six Fulbright scholars.

 Students

 As of spring 2020, the student body was 62% female and 38% male.
 33% of students enrolled were under 21 years of age, 45% between 21 and 24, 14% between 25 and 30, 8% were 31 or older.
 The most common majors were business administration (13%), psychology (11%), computer science (9%), kinesiology (8%), and biology (8%).
 43% of students came from Monterey, Santa Cruz, and San Benito counties (all California counties) while 53% came from other parts of California, 2% from other U.S. states and 3% from outside the U.S. Nearly one third (32%) of students were low-income and just over half (53%) were first-generation college students.
-Distributed across class levels, 14% of students are freshmen, 12% sophomores, 27% juniors and 35% seniors; CSU Monterey Bay has a large proportion of transfer students.
+Distributed across class levels, 14% of students are freshmen, 12% sophomores, 27% juniors and 35% seniors; Cal State Monterey Bay has a large proportion of transfer students.
 Graduate students make up 9%; 2% were seeking credentials and 1% were post-baccalaureate students.

 As of fall 2018 Cal State Monterey Bay has the second largest enrollment percentage of Americans of unknown race or ethnicity in the California State University system.
 Approximately 50% of CSUMB students live on campus.